TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: _CData

-   This non-public class is the common base class of all ctypes data types.
+   This non-public kundi is the common base kundi of all ctypes data types.
    Among other things, all ctypes type instances contain a memory block that hold C compatible data; the address of the memory block is returned by the :func:`addressof` helper function.
 Another instance variable is exposed as :attr:`_objects`; this contains other Python objects that need to be kept alive in case the memory block contains pointers.

-   Common methods of ctypes data types, these are all class methods (to be exact, they are methods of the :term:`metaclass`):
+   Common methods of ctypes data types, these are all kundi methods (to be exact, they are methods of the :term:`metaclass`):

-   .. method:: _CData.from_buffer(source[, offset])
+   .. method:: _CData.kutoka_buffer(source[, offset])

       This method returns a ctypes instance that shares the buffer of the *source* object.
 The *source* object must support the writeable buffer